arab07/instaflow/README.md

 # Instagram Brute Force Premium - From Indonesian
-**Premium** is a python based script which is officially made to test password strength of instagram account from termux with bruteforce attack and This tool works on both rooted Android device and Non-rooted Android device.
+**Premium** is a script created using the Python programming language which has a function to **Hack Instagram** accounts randomly with an easy list of passwords.
+This script is highly recommended for beginners because there are various ways to use this script.
 <p align="left"><img src="Data/Images/Premium.jpg"/></p>

 <p align="left">